 Born in Suva, Fiji, I was christened Anna Louise Campbell.
 I'm Lou to my family and many of my friends, but when I started boarding school at the age of seven, I insisted on being called Anna.
-A career in the military (Captain Campbell), PR and then education followed, until, when I married, I became Anna Greene.
-I'm still very happily married and living on the Mornington Peninsula in Australia, a truly wonderful corner of the world!
+A career in the military saw me raised to the lofty rank of Captain Campbell, and a spell in public relations and then education followed.
+Happily married since 1999 and still teaching, in my non-writing life, I go by my married name of Anna Greene.